Diversity and Inclusion

 What does this symbol mean?

 When you see this symbol on someone’s office door or in their office, on their books, etc, it means the person is empathetic and informed about Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, and Asexual issues and is willing to provide support, information, and privacy.

 A-B Tech is a participant in the Safe Zone program and seeks to create a climate of safety for all members of the college community.

-The purpose of the Asheville-Buncombe Technical Community College Minority Student Leadership Academy is to increase retention and graduation rates among minority students, as well as to provide leadership activities and training.
+The purpose of the Multicultural Student Leadership Association is to increase retention and graduation rates among underserved students, as well as to provide leadership activities and training.

 To accommodate extremely busy schedules, the Diversity Committee is expanding our programming format to include online offerings.
 Our hope with the World Religions Series is that you can take a moment out of your day to explore the many diverse and yet similar aspects that make up the religions of the world.
 A seven-part PowerPoint series, Religions of the World provides an overview of five major religions - Buddhism, Christianity, Hinduism, Islam and Judaism.
 Many thanks to Phyllis Boone, series researcher and creator, for sharing her enthusiasm for world religion!

 Click here for a listing of upcoming Diversity Committee and Student Life events.